-Governor Tony Evers appointed Mr. Joaquin Altoro as WHEDA’s Executive Director effective June 3, 2019.
+Governor Tony Evers appointed Mr. Joaquín Altoro as WHEDA’s Chief Executive Officer and Executive Director effective June 3, 2019.
 Mr. Altoro has an extensive, 27-year banking career in both residential and commercial lending.
 Most recently, he served as Town Bank’s Vice President of Commercial Banking.
 At Town Bank, he successfully

 utilized federal Housing Tax Credits to advance affordable housing options in Southeastern Wisconsin.